2020 Best Online Schools for Political Science Degrees

-Students in political science degree programs study history, communication, administration, policy, and a number of other subjects that are applicable to jobs in both public and private organizations.
+Students in online political science degree programs study history, communication, administration, policy, and a number of other subjects that are applicable to jobs in both public and private organizations.
 These liberal arts programs discuss the function of government and how public policy is created.
-The interdisciplinary nature of this degree prepares graduates for a variety of careers.
+The interdisciplinary nature of this degree helps to prepare graduates for a variety of careers.
 Here are just some of the careers that political science graduates can work toward:

 - Administrator: Graduates are well equipped to enter administrator or assistant administrator positions in local, state, and federal government agencies.
 Others can become managers in healthcare settings, community service organizations, non-profits, or the private sector.